dentsucreativeuk/dev-standards/Admin/Git.md

 ### Ultimately, following this guidance—whatever the work, and however quickly you need to do the job—will mean more time for everyone to do the great work they want.

-## Which projects does this apply to?
+## Which projects does this guidance apply to?
-In short, any new project that is not specifically following another standard **must** follow these guidelines.
+In short, any project created while this guidance exists, and is not specifically following another standard, **must** follow these guidelines.

-## Branch types
+## Accepted branch types
+While any kind of branch can be made on a local repository, the following types of branch are accepted within the origin:

 ### Main branch
-The main branch (usually called `main` or `master` should be used as the starting point for any new work.
+The main branch (literally called `main`) should be used as the starting point for any new work.
 It contains all work that has reached production release and has proven to be working.

 ### Release branches
 The following branches are release branches; used for deployment to external environments: